Calendar icon March 24, 2026

 What does a lease renewal letter include?

-At its most basic, a lease renewal letter is just a statement of the ending of an old lease and the beginning of a new one.
-But a really successful letter should do more than that.
+At its most basic, a lease renewal letter is a statement of the ending of an old lease and the beginning of a new one.
+But a successful letter should do more than that.

 Are you raising rent this year?
 (You probably should be increasing rent each year, according to the market.)
 How can you position this change in a way that satisfies your investors and your residents?
-One example is to include a clear comparison of the cost of moving vs. renewing.
+One approach is to include a clear comparison of the cost of moving vs. renewing.

 These are all important considerations in framing the letter.
 With that in mind, here are the practical components of a lease renewal letter: